duck-bongos/face_boundary_detection/README.md

 ```

 ### Step 1: Install Dependencies
+The first step is to clone this repository to a location of your choice.

 If you don't already have poetry installed, you can install it using
 ```pip3 install poetry```